Water wise gardening

 Choose the right plants:

-Hot dry areas are often considered difficult to plant and yet there are many beautiful indigenous South African plants that have evolved to grow in these conditions.
-You can also grow plants from around the world which come from desert or other places where water is scarce.
-In fact, it is possible to plant a successful dry garden which is never watered except by whatever rain falls upon it.
+Hot dry areas are often considered difficult to plant and yet many beautiful indigenous South African plants have evolved to grow in these conditions.
+You can also grow plants from around the world which come from deserts or other places where water is scarce.
+It is possible to plant a successful dry garden which is never watered except by whatever rain falls upon it.
 A few examples:

 Succulents: